Identifying Opportunity in the Recovery Cycle

 The commercial real estate market has entered a decisive inflection point.
 Analysis by Hines Research found that as of Q3 2024, just over 66% of global markets were in some phase of the “buy” cycle, the highest level since 2016, according to the World Economic Forum.
 For capital partners focused on residential development, this shift presents compelling opportunities, particularly in supply-constrained markets like New England.

 The data supports this view.
 Multifamily purchase lending in New Hampshire jumped 18.4% to nearly $90 million through the first nine months of 2024, according to Banker & Tradesman.
-While other regions saw lending contract, New England demonstrated resilience, a clear signal that institutional capital recognizes the region’s structural advantages.
+While other regions saw lending contract, New England demonstrated resilience, a clear signal that institutional capital recognizes the region’s advantages.

 Why New England’s fundamentals are compelling